Accounts Receivable vs Accounts Payable: What’s the Difference (With Examples)

 What is Accounts Receivable (AR)?

-Accounts Receivable (AR) represents the outstanding amount owed to your business for goods or services that have been delivered to customers on credit.
-AR is listed as current assets on your balance sheet.
+Accounts Receivable (AR) represents the outstanding amount owed to your business for goods or services delivered to customers on credit.
+AR is recorded and listed as a current asset on your balance sheet.
 The payment time for such accounts ranges from a few days to an entire calendar year.

-Let’s consider an example of an FMCG company.
+Let’s consider an FMCG company as an example.
 For them, accounts receivable could involve invoicing retail stores and distributors for the products delivered.
 Until the payments are received, the outstanding amounts are categorized as accounts receivable.
 The accounting department closely monitors these receivables to ensure timely payments and maintain a healthy cash flow.

-The AR process starts by assessing the credit risk of a customer and validating whether they are fit for business with your company.
+The AR process starts by assessing a customer’s credit risk and validating whether they are fit for business with your company.
 Once the purchase orders are processed and the goods or services delivered, invoices are sent to your customers.
-A/R specialists then need to make sure that they follow up with clients, collect the payments, identify deductions, and reconcile these payments to the corresponding invoice.
+A/R specialists then need to follow up with clients, collect the payments, identify deductions, and reconcile these payments to the corresponding invoice.

 What is Accounts Payable (AP)?

-Accounts Payable (AP) is the exact opposite of accounts receivable.
-It is the amount that your business owes to other businesses for the services or goods that you have purchased from them.
-AP is reflected as a current liability on your balance sheet.
+Accounts Payable (AP) represents the amount your business owes to other businesses for goods or services purchased on credit.
+AP is recorded as a current liability on your balance sheet and must be paid in the short term.

-The AP process starts with collecting supply requirements from within the organization and seeking quotes from vendors for the items required.
-Once the deal is negotiated, purchase orders are prepared and sent.
-The goods delivered are inspected upon arrival and the invoice received is routed for approvals.
-The invoice data is matched with other documents such as PO and delivery receipts.
-It is then coded into the correct ledger and payments disbursed according to the terms agreed upon.
+The AP process begins with collecting supply requirements from within the organization and seeking quotes from vendors for the needed items.
+Once the deal is negotiated, purchase orders are sent to the vendors.
+The goods delivered are inspected upon arrival, and the invoice received is routed for approval.
+The invoice data is matched with other relevant documents, such as purchase orders and delivery receipts.
+Finally, the invoice is coded into the correct ledger, and payments are disbursed according to the agreed-upon terms.

 What Is the Difference between Accounts Receivable and Accounts Payable?